Definition of Calendar Year

 If a U.S. corporation has a non-calendar accounting year, it is referred to as a fiscal year.

-Often educational institutions have fiscal years that begin on July 1 and end on the following June 30.
+For example, a U.S. corporation can have a fiscal year that begins on October 1 and ends on the following September 30.